antmicro/wishbone-interconnect-burst-mode-benchmark/README.md

 | write | 166.6 MiB/s | 166.7 MiB/s | 100.0 %                            |
 |  read |  11.6 MiB/s |  14.7 MiB/s | 126.7 %                            |

-VexRiscv core used in this SoC uses write-through L1 instructions and data cache.
+The VexRiscv core used in this SoC uses write-through L1 instructions and data cache.
-Write speed hasn't changed, because it is limited by a speed of slower memory, L1 cache in this case.
+Write speed hasn't changed, because it is limited by the speed of slower memory, L1 cache in this case.